jungleBadger/udacity_flight-surety/step.md

 	> The function `initOracles` at line ` 79 - server.js` will receive an Array of accounts, fetched from web3 methods (`web3.eth.getAccounts`), my ganache is configured to start with 20 accounts, so this must be ensured to met this requirement

 3. Oracle Updates - Update flight status requests from client Dapp result in OracleRequest event emitted by Smart Contract that is captured by server (displays on console and handled in code)
 	> The `server.js` implements at the line `115`  the `OracleRequest` event subscription.
 The Dapp code triggers this event passing the flight, airline and timestamp parameters for that flight, and then the assigned oracle deals with it.
+The client implements the WebSocketsInterface in order to receive the `FlightStatusInfo - line 21 index.js`

 4. Oracle Functionality -
 Server will loop through all registered oracles, identify those oracles for which the OracleRequest event applies, and respond by calling into FlightSuretyApp contract with random status code of Unknown (0), On Time (10) or Late Airline (20), Late Weather (30), Late Technical (40), or Late Other (50)
 	> This can be observed at `server.js line 125`, and its implementation was based on the previously existent test on `test/oracle.js`.
-A simple console.log of (`"found"` ) is implemented to indicate when an Oracle got assigned to respond
+A simple console.log of (`"found"` ) is implemented to indicate when an Oracle got assigned to respond.
+The random Status code assignment can be noticed when the oracle detects a discrepancy on the timestamp and assign a random status code index within the delayed range to be assigned to the response